Running specific Ankle Foot Orthoses (AFO)

 Other than the previously mentioned differences, a device not designed to go running may be at increased risk of breakages.
 Running applies higher forces to a device so if that device was not designed to cope with these stresses it may break.

 So does this mean a running AFO won't break?

 We would never say something won't break but it should be less likely.
-Generally speaking the more you use something the more likely it is to break which is why a properly designed device can be important to reduce the risk.
+Generally speaking the more you use something the more likely it is to break which is why a properly designed device can be important to reduce the risk of breakages.

 This was a brief guide to running orthotics and there are even more options not mentioned.
 It is always best to talk to a knowledgeable clinician about all the options that would be available to you.